Primary School

 Communicating with parents about learning needs is essential to ensuring students’ success.
 Parents are invited to meet with teachers to discuss the learning needs of their child.
 Where intervention or further support is required, teachers contact parents and arrange regular meetings to share strategies and progress.

-Our bilingual approach aims to ensure all students can fluently read, write and speak in both English and Indonesian by the time they graduate from primary school.
-This occurs through an immersion model, where students learn half the day in English and half the day in Bahasa Indonesia.
-This approach means that language learning is a natural, meaningful process.
+Our bilingual approach aims to ensure all students can fluently read, write, speak and understand in both English and Indonesian by the time they graduate from Primary school.
+We support language development in a variety of ways as students learn part of the day in English and part of the day in Bahasa Indonesia.
+Our approach means that an understanding of both curriculum and language develops symbiotically.
 Students also enjoy an enriching specialist programme of Music, Art, Physical Education and IT.

 An engaging camps and field trips programme has been designed to support academic learning, as well as foster personal development.
 Each class participates in at least one field trip per term, generally linked to their unit of inquiry.
 Class 5 also enjoy an annual camp, which promotes independence and helps develop the students’ social skills.
 These experiences expose students to the world outside of the classroom and take advantage of the amazing natural and cultural heritage around Bali.